michaelgermini/audiotivist/DISCUSSION_TEMPLATE.md

 ## Important Note

-This is the **first version (v1.0.0)** with known limitations.
-We're actively working on improvements and welcome your feedback!
+This is a **starter kit (v1.0.0)** designed as a foundation for building custom audio-visual performance tools.
+It's meant to be forked, customized, and extended rather than used as-is in production.
+We welcome contributions and ideas for improvements!

 ## Contact